kurtbuilds/git2/README.md

 # Roadmap

-- [ ] git2 pull needs to stash before running.
+- [ ] git2 pull needs to stash before running. pull --rebase --autostash
 - [ ] git2 pr to create a pull request.
 - [ ] git2 pr is smart enough to stack diffs.
 - [ ] Find a way to make resolving merge conflicts in stacked diffs easier.
 - [ ] git2 merge does a rebase merge.
 - [ ] git2 squash does a rebase --squash merge.
+- [ ] git2 push should pass in configuration `-c push.autoSetupRemote = true`
+- [ ] git2 clone should be clone --recurse-submodules

 I think if we do rebase & --squash, we'll also want a way to update stacked PRs and whatnot.